vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 The So-called

-‘Jaunpur Stone Inscription of ¯Iśvaravarman’∗
+‘Jaunpur Stone Inscription of Īśvaravarman’∗

 Preamble